Home

 Holiday stuffing

-Holiday feasting is fabulous and fun.
-But it comes with a side effect: the New Year’s Resolution.
+Holiday feasting is fabulous.
+But it's not free.
+It comes with a side effect: the New Year’s Resolution.

 Yep, I’m no different.
-I may be an avid skater and personal trainer, but I love my chocolate.
-In fact, I make over 20 flavors of fudge every year and — Oh, no! — I love them all, which explains why I often put on a "winter coat" of 10 pounds.
+I may be a personal trainer who knows better, but I love my chocolate.
+In fact, I make over 20 flavors of fudge every year and — Oh, no! — I love them all, which explains why I have been known to put on a "winter coat" of 10 pounds.

 But no more!
 Shedding that "winter coat" is too much work.

-So how do you enjoy the feasting without exploding?
+So how do you enjoy the feasting without expanding two sizes?

 The bottom line, folks, is moderation.
 Just say "no" to one more piece of pie, one more glass of wine, one more slice of ham.

+Another way to think of it is to in terms of those extra pounds.
+You need to burn about 3500 calories to drop one pound of fat.
+So it will take 10 hours of skating to burn one pound.
 Multiply that by a "winter coat" of 10 pounds, and you are going to be doing a lot of skating before you get back to Ground Zero. ...
-Don't go there!
+Good thing skating is fun!

 1) Reduce your fork speed